 My life’s journey has been a real true story of the POWER of networking!
 The youngest of three children, a baby boomer, with a natural love of people.
 Born an artistic dyslexic, I soon learnt to use my love of people and art to benefit and guide my life’s journey.

-It is a fact that I have applied for a couple of jobs in my life but neither resulted in an offer!
+It is a fact that I have applied for a few jobs in my life but for the most part they did not result in the job I had hoped for!
 However, of the many countless jobs I have held in my interesting and very varied career have occurred from knowing someone, which then in turn opened another new door and a new experience.
 IMPORTANT to note: It has not all been easy smooth sailing and I think I can say I have worked bloody hard and still do!:) But it would take writing another book for me to explain and describe the amazing experiences that I have had in my life both personal and within my career.

 The purpose of this blog is to help you to consider how YOU can use your own network for your own career advantage and advancement.
 I know there are many people who have lost their jobs through no fault of their own and numerous recent graduates that are unable to find an appropriate job offer.
 However, it is important to consider your network from college, work or professional organizations you maybe a member of.
 One of these could be your link to connecting to your next position.
 Retraining is also very valuable these days with all the technology that is being applied to all professional careers.
 If you are not proficient with certain programs that are now part of the career path you chose than maybe now is the time and a good opportunity to gain these skills.

 It is so important for you to consider your communication skills and people skills that may not be fully realized and developed.
 Learning in a classroom environment is one thing but it is also critical to understanding the value of eye contact, listening skills and conversation.
 It is not all about “social networking” it is about real time networking, with real people.